habeex/Real-Estate-App/README.md

 The project showcases my ability to translate detailed designs into functional mobile applications.
 By replicating the UI and UX from the Dribbble source, I aimed to create an app that is visually appealing and interactive.

 ## APK Download
-The compiled APK is available for download
+The compiled APK is available for [download](https://github.com/habeex/Real-Estate-App/blob/main/apk/app-release.apk)

-## Contact
-For any questions or feedback, please reach out at your.email@example.com.